-Accounting and audit fees were \$Nil for the first quarter of 2023 whereas such fees were \$17,500 in the first quarter of 2022.
+Accounting and audit fees were \$19 for the nine months ended September 30, 2023 whereas such fees were \$25,657 in the same period in 2022.
 An external accounting contractor was hired on a per diem basis in 2021 to support the heightened exploration activities for the two mineral properties which are subject to joint ventures and continued into the first two quarters of 2022 resulting in higher expenses.
-In the latter half of 2022 a part time accountant was employed at reduced costs.
+In the latter half of 2022 a part time accountant was employed at reduced costs and continued into the current quarter in 2023.
 Audit fees increased slightly for 2022.

-Amortization of \$240 (March 31, 2022 - \$450) is attributable to office furniture and equipment.
+Amortization of \$671 (September 30, 2022 - \$1,244) is attributable to office furniture and equipment, as the Company did not replace office assets due to its reduced size.

-Employee remuneration of \$91,100 in the first quarter of 2023 was higher than the \$70,500 for the comparative quarter in 2022.
+Employee remuneration of \$275,657 for the nine months ended September 30, 2023 was lower than the \$295,559 for the comparative period in 2022.
 Employee remuneration directly related to mineral exploration projects and corporate development, if any, were allocated to those specific activities rather than to operations.
 In 2022, the Company reinstated a monthly stipend payable to a technical director with capital markets experience as a mining executive to assist with advancing its mineral exploration projects, and exposure in the investment community, leading to higher costs, but the technical director passed away in August 2022 which contributed to lower costs for the remainder of 2022.
 In the second quarter of 2022, renumeration to a senior officer was increased to reflect competitive market rates and for the heightened level of activities and advances in the Company's mineral projects.
 Part time accounting employee was hired in the latter portion of 2022 which increased salaries expenses in subsequent quarters.
+Bonuses were paid in June 2022 for fiscal 2021 which also contributed to higher costs in the second quarter of 2022.
+In the third quarter of 2023, a bonus was paid to a senior officer which increased the quarterly expense.